 Add a new domain

-To activate SSO, log in to Management Console and select the Single Sign-On menu entry.
+To activate SSO, log in to Management Console select Company administration and then the Single Sign-On menu entry.
 Click on Add domain and enter the domain you want to activate SSO for.

-You also need to provide you identity provider’s metadata.
+You also need to provide your identity provider’s metadata.
 There are three options available to do so:

 - via URL: enter your IdP metadata URL into the corresponding field